yungyuc/ynote/nsd/03cpp/cpp.rst

 STL ``list`` supports constant time insertion and deletion of elements.
-Unlike ``vector``, iterators and references to an element in a ``list`` don't get invalidated by adding or removing other elements.
-The price to pay, however, is the slow random access.
+Unlike ``vector``, iterators and references to an element in a ``list`` don't get invalidated by adding or removing other elements.  ``list::splice`` supports transferring of elements from one container to another without copy or reallocation.
+The price to pay is the slower random access than ``vector``.

 ``std::list`` is usually implemented as a doubly-linked list.